UNIVERSITY OF WISCONSIN River Falls

-There is no academic degree offered in Pre-Law at UW-River Falls.
-Most Universities no longer offer a degree program culminating in a major called "pre-law."
-The reason for this is that Law Schools do require a B.S. or B.A. degree, but they do not require any particular course of study for admittance into their programs.
-Pursuing pre-law is a signal of a career aspiration, rather than a specific academic major.
+There is no academic degree offered in Pre Law at UW-River Falls.
+Most universities no longer offer a degree program culminating in a major called "pre law."
+The reason for this is that law schools do require a Bachelor of Science or Bachelor of Arts degree, but they do not require any particular course of study for admittance into their programs.
+Pre Law is a degree emphasis, rather than a specific academic major.

 According to the Association of American Law Schools, preparation for entry into law school calls for the development of certain intellectual skills.
 These skills include: